-About 2 weeks after your application has been considered at the moderation meeting we’ll write to your school, letting you know the outcome of your application.
+Around 2 weeks after your application has been considered at the moderation meeting we’ll write to your school, letting you know the outcome of your application.

 Getting the assistive technology

-We will either arrange for you to get the assistive technology directly from us or will fund you to buy it.
+We'll either arrange for you to get the assistive technology directly from us or will fund you to buy it.

 Ask for a review if you're not happy with the outcome